 It´s too far for a day trip but might be worth to explore if you are planning a longer stay in San Pancho or Mexico.

 Mexico´s second biggest city is a cultural and historical point of interest about 3.5 hours drive from the coast.
-The historical centre, colonial Tlaquepaque or Tonalá, the traditional artisan village grown into the metropole are worth to visit as much as a variety of museums or the small town Tequila, where you can make a Tequila Tasting and visit a traditional distillery.
+The historical centre, colonial Tlaquepaque or Tonalá, the traditional artisan village grown into the metropole are worth to visit as well as a variety of museums or the small town Tequila, where you can enjoy a Tequila Tasting and explore a traditional distillery.